 Check what the range of your soundbar is and check how far the subwoofer is away from it.

 Also, you need to ensure that the sub is not too close to the router. move it to at least 8 feet away from the router and move it closer to the soundbar.

 You want to do this because the signal from the router may interfere with the signal between the soundbar and the sub.

-In fact, it is a generally good idea to keep all your WiFi equipment at least 20 feet from the speaker system.
-However, remember, the maximum wireless signal transmission distance is about 33 feet.
+It is a generally good idea to keep all your WiFi equipment at least 20 feet from the speaker system.
+However, remember, that the maximum wireless signal transmission distance is about 33 feet.

 You should also ensure that your subwoofer is moved further away from devices that may be emitting wireless signals and RF waves such as microwave ovens, cell phones, WIFI, Bluetooth devices, etc.